 Elizabeth’s Marital Philosophy

-Here is what Jane Austin wants to reveal through character of Elizabeth.
+Here is what Jane Austen wants to reveal a through character of Elizabeth.
 Elizabeth’s views on love and marriage are not conventional.
 Elizabeth Bennet dares to challenge the expected gender norms of 18th century England, mostly when compared with the other females in the novel.
-She expresses her opinions openly and without fear and has the ability to challenge the views of those of superior social standing.
+She expresses her opinions openly and without fear and can challenge the views of those of superior social standing.
 She does not like those marriages based upon conventional norm and considering husband as a matter of social and economic survival only.
 Despite of forcing by her mother, she rejects two proposals holding good economic fortune.
 In doing so, Elizabeth rejects traditional norms where females are obliged to marry for financial opportunity.

 She plainly rejected marriage on the basis of economic security and what she wants is happiness in marriage and it could only happen when someone marries for love not for other interests.

 Throughout the whole novel, Elizabeth Bennet faced many challenges regarding female gender and social rank and she never give up but she stood with the reality.
 By Elizabeth Bennet, Jane Austen has created the first feminist in English literature.

 - Introduction and background to Pride and Prejudice

 - Introduction to main characters in Pride and Prejudice

 - Character analysis of Fitzwilliam Darcy

 - Why Elizabeth Bennet rejects Mr. Collins’ proposal?